IBM/deploy-graph-db-container/README.md

     $
     ```
     Note: Replace the name after `kubectl exec -it` with the name of the pod on which OrientDB is running as obtained by `kubectl get pods` command.
+    The [OrientDB select query](http://orientdb.com/docs/2.2.x/SQL-Query.html) ran above displays the movies rated by a particular user (with id 1)

 ## Step 3.
 Deleting the service when it is no more needed